shu69bham/dotnet-interview-preparation/README.md

 NOTE : Process.GetCurrentProcess().ProcessName reports w3wp/iisexpress (in-process) or dotnet (out-of-process).

+### `launchsettings.json`-

+Configuration file for storing launch related configuration.
+Can have the following command names -
+- IISExpress
+- Project
+By default visual studio is set to launch IISExpress profile i.e. you app is hosted on IIS Express(If the AppNetCoreHostingModel in .csproj is InProcess).
+If however user choses Project profile then the app is hosted in Kestrel server(If the AppNetCoreHostingModel in .csproj is InProcess).
+If however user choses Project profile and the AppNetCoreHostingModel is OutOfProcess then the app is hosted in Kestrel server internally and IIS acts as a reverse proxy server.

 ### `Kestrel Server` -

 Kestrel is an open source cross-platform server built to host .NET core applications and provide **better performance than IIS server**.
 It is lighweight and is not a full fledged server thus it is **used behind more proper servers** like IIS, nginx, apache, etc that act like a proxy to the kestrel server.